-While we assess your claim and unless we tell you otherwise, it is important to continue to pay premiums to ensure your cover is not cancelled.
+Whilst we assess your claim and unless we tell you otherwise, it is important to continue to pay premiums to ensure your cover is not cancelled.

-If you are experiencing financial hardship, please call us on 1300 209 088 to discuss options that may be available to help you.
+If you are experiencing financial hardship, please get in touch with our Customer Service team on 1300 209 088 to understand options that may be available to help you.
+Or, you may wish to speak with your financial adviser.
 You may also need to provide supporting documentation to assist with your financial hardship application.
-Alternatively, you can discuss this with your financial adviser.